 Rufford Small Grant for Nature Conservation - project website

-Duncan, C., Nilsen, E. B., Linnell, J. D. C. & Pettorelli, N. (in press) Resource dynamics and life history attributes determine home-range sizes in Carnivora.
+Duncan, C., Nilsen, E. B., Linnell, J. D. C. & Pettorelli, N. (2015) Resource dynamics and life history attributes determine home-range sizes in Carnivora.
 Remote Sensing in Ecology and Conservation.

-Owen, H.J.F., Duncan, C. & Pettorelli, N. (in press) Testing the water: detecting artificial water points using freely available satellite data and open source software.
+Owen, H.J.F., Duncan, C. & Pettorelli, N. (2015) Testing the water: detecting artificial water points using freely available satellite data and open source software.
 Remote Sensing in Ecology and Conservation.

 Pettorelli, N., Hilborn, A., Duncan, C. & Durant, S. (2015) Chapter Two - Individual Variability: The Missing Component to Our Understanding of Predator-Prey Interactions.
 In: Advances in Ecological Research, Volume 52.
 (Pawar, S., Woodward, G. & Dell, A.I. eds.). pp. 19-44.
 Academic Press, Waltham, USA.